 The plasma deemed “rich” is then put into a syringe and injected into the areas of your scalp that have lost hair.

-Now for the million-dollar question.
-Does PRP for hair restoration work?
+Now for the Million-Dollar Question.
+Does PRP for Hair Restoration Works?